2022–23 European Rugby Champions Cup: Knockout stage

-The knockout stage is due to begin with the round of 16, starting on 31 March 2023, and concluding with the final on 20 May 2023.
+The knockout stage began with the round of 16, starting on 31 March 2023, and concludes with the final on 20 May 2023.

-Unlike the previous year, the round of 16 is planned to consist of a single leg of matches, consisting of the top eight ranked teams from Pool A and Pool B respectively, with the top four from each receiving home advantage.
+Unlike the previous year, the round of 16 consists of a single leg of matches, consisting of the top eight ranked teams from Pool A and Pool B respectively, with the top four from each receiving home advantage.

 Whilst the round of 16 follows a pre-determined format, the quarter-finals include an expected home advantage to the higher ranked team.
 The semi-finals are to be played at a neutral venue.